-If you are struggling to get a good night’s sleep, then this guide to Better Sleep is for you.
-Here you will learn more about sleep and what you can do to improve your sleep.
+If you are struggling to get a good night’s sleep, then this guide will help you learn more about sleep and what you can do to improve the quality and quantity of your sleep.
 If you need further help, contact me on 07792 447 331.
 I studied “Treating Insomnia and Sleep Disorders” with the London College of Clinical Hypnosis.
 I can also teach you meditation techniques that will reduce your levels of stress and help promote calm and wellbeing.

 Have you found yourself lying awake for hours and hours?
 Tossing and turning, unable to get comfortable?
 Or overthinking that same problem night after night.
 Looking at the alarm clock and seeing only another hour has gone by, and then later not able to wake as it seems you have only just got off to sleep.